vercel/modelfusion/docs/guide/index.md

 :::note

 ModelFusion is in its initial development phase.
-Until version 1.0 there may be breaking changes.
+Until version 1.0 there may be breaking changes, because we are still exploring the API design.
+We welcome your feedback and suggestions.

 :::